LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 Every consumer has multiple credit scores.
-Why on earth is that?
+Why is that?
 Because the major credit bureaus — Experian, Equifax, and TransUnion — may have slightly different credit information on any one person, and credit scoring models vary.

 Credit scores are an important financial metric to keep track of throughout the year.
 The three-digit number can help people qualify for everything from mortgages to student loans and apartment rentals.